Cuda-Chen/cuda-chen.github.io/_drafts/how-to-be-invisible.md

 - ***Do not skip the next chapter.***
 - You journey must begin with the first step: *seperating your name from your home address*.

+## Chapter 2 Sepearate Your Name From Your Home Address

+### take this immediate step to protect your mail

+1. If your presently have a PO box, choose that address.
+2. Have it sent on to your place of business if you have one, or perhaps to a friend who is in business.
+3. Rent a box at a commercial mail-receving agency (CMRA).
+4. Obtain a ghost address (of which more will be said later) in some faraway state or country and have the mail sent there.

+### notes by me

+- Though more and more services (such as third-party electrical payment service) require an actual address, using a PO/CMRA box will still be a great idea as it can seperate yourself and your living address.
+- To receive goods or some formal mails such as lawsuit form, using a ghost seems the first choice (though you may spend much more money as we need to create an environment to let others to believe you actually lives in the address).